bit-tasks/bitbucket-pipeline-examples/README.md

 ## Contributor Guide

-To contribute, make updates to scripts starting with `gitlab.bit.` in the [Bit Docker Image Repository](https://github.com/bit-tasks/bit-docker-image).
+To contribute, make updates to scripts starting with `bitbucket.bit.` in the [Bit Docker Image Repository](https://github.com/bit-tasks/bit-docker-image).

 To create zip files use the below commands.